mwangdakota/pages-uswds-jekyll/pages/how-to-submit/project-pitch-guide.md

 ---
 # Project Pitch: My Work Community Portal

-America’s Seed Fund powered by NSF accepts project pitches from startups and small businesses through its [MyWork Community portal](https://nsfiip.force.com/mywork).
+America’s Seed Fund powered by NSF accepts Project Pitches from startups and small businesses through its [MyWork Community portal](https://nsfiip.force.com/mywork).

 This user guide will provide information on accessing the portal and assist new and existing users in creating and submitting pitches and respond to any active Project Pitches and/or Program Director requests in the MyWork Community portal. ([Download a PDF version of this guide.]({{ site.baseurl }}/assets/files/applicants/ProjectPitch.pdf))